sanjay7178/cc-doc/content/en/docs/webinterface/views/job.md

 ## Statistics and Meta Data

 {{< figure src="../../figures/jobview_statstable.png" alt="Job View Statistics Table" width="100%" class="ccfigure mw-lg"
     caption="Statistics Table. 'cpu_power' granularity is set to 'socket'.
-Tabs above switch the contents to the job script or slurm information, both read froms the jobs metadata field."
+Tabs above switch the contents to the job script or slurm information, both read from the jobs metadata field."
 >}}

 On the bottom of the job view, additional information about the job is collected.
 By default, the statistics of selected metrics are shown in tabular form, each in their metrics' native granularity.